njnmco/posledniy/README.md

-# zasnut
+# posledniy

-This is the repository for zasnut, an open-source tab suspend extension for web browsers.
+This is the repository for posledniy, an open-source tab suspend extension for web browsers.

 The Kickstarter may be dead, but the extension was completed anyways.